Medellín · Part of El Poblado

 • Is Provenza safe for expats?

 Daytime is safe and busy.
-Nighttime around Parque Lleras requires the same caution you would apply to any tourist nightlife district: keep your phone out of sight on the sidewalk, use Cabify or Uber for taxis rather than hailing, and be alert in bars for drink tampering (scopolamine incidents have been reported regularly).
+Nighttime around Parque Lleras requires the same caution you would apply to any tourist nightlife district: keep your phone out of sight on the sidewalk, use Uber or Cabify for taxis rather than hailing, and be alert in bars for drink tampering (scopolamine incidents have been reported regularly).
 Most residential streets one or two blocks off the main café strip are quieter and feel different in character.

 • Is Provenza walkable?